mozilla-services/docs/source/storage/apis-1.5.rst

 **404 Not Found**

     The requested resource could not be found.
-This may be returned for **GET** and **DELETE** requests, for non-existent records and empty collections.
+This may be returned for **GET** and **DELETE** requests on non-existent items.
+Non-existent collections do not trigger a **404 Not Found** for backwards-compatibility reasons.

 **405 Method Not Allowed**